 The court may eliminate the requirement of bond or decrease or increase the required amount of any such bond previously furnished for good cause shown.

 The court shall not require a bond if the protected person executed a written, valid power of attorney that specifically nominates a guardian or conservator and specifically does not require a bond.

 The court shall consider as one of the factors of good cause, when determining whether a bond should be required and the amount thereof, the protected person’s choice of any attorney in fact or alternative attorney in fact.

-No bond shall be required of any financial institution, as that term is defined in Neb.
+No bond shall be required of the Office of Public Guardian or any financial institution, as that term is defined in Neb.
 Rev. Stat. § 8-101(12), or any officer, director, employee, or agent of the financial institution serving as a conservator, or any trust company serving as a conservator.

 Rule 41 amended May 1990.
 Renumbered and codified as § 6-1441, effective July 18, 2008; § 6-1441 amended August 31, 2011, effective January 1, 2012; § 6-1441 amended September 10, 2015.